Try picturing a supply-chain planner that spots late shipments before they happen and reroutes trucks on its own. That’s agentic AI in real life.

 Definition | AI that works on specific tasks by setting and achieving goals on its own. | AI that aims to think and learn like humans in any area. |

-Main Focus | Solving problems in specific areas using tools like reinforcement learning and planning. | Creating a machine that can handle any kind of thinking task, just like a human. |
+Main focus | Solving problems in specific areas using tools like reinforcement learning and planning. | Creating a machine that can handle any kind of thinking task, just like a human. |

-Level of Intelligence | Smart in narrow areas but not across everything. | Smart across many areas, with a general understanding and reasoning. |
+Level of intelligence | Smart in narrow areas but not across everything. | Smart across many areas, with a general understanding and reasoning. |

-Technology Status | Already working and improving quickly with things like self-improving systems. | Still being researched with little real-world use. |
+Technology status | Already working and improving quickly with things like self-improving systems. | Still being researched with little real-world use. |

-Expected Progress by 2030 | Will grow fast and be common in industries like health, finance, and transport. | Might see small steps forward, but full AGI is still far away. |
+Expected progress by 2030 | Will grow fast and be common in industries like health, finance, and transport. | Might see small steps forward, but full AGI is still far away. |

-Real Use Cases | Virtual assistants, chatbots, automation in business, and smart tools. | No everyday use yet.
+Real use cases | Virtual assistants, chatbots, automation in business, and smart tools. | No everyday use yet.
 Mostly being tested in research labs. |

-Key Challenges | Issues with bias, data privacy, and understanding how decisions are made. | Concerns about safety, ethics, and how to control such powerful systems. |
+Key challenges | Issues with bias, data privacy, and understanding how decisions are made. | Concerns about safety, ethics, and how to control such powerful systems. |

-Time to Launch | Already being used and will keep growing over the next 5 years. | Likely to take decades before it becomes real. |
+Time to launch | Already being used and will keep growing over the next 5 years. | Likely to take decades before it becomes real. |

-Rules and Regulations | Needs strong rules around fairness, transparency, and safe use in specific fields. | Needs deeper thinking about human values, risks, and control. |
+Rules and regulations | Needs strong rules around fairness, transparency, and safe use in specific fields. | Needs deeper thinking about human values, risks, and control. |

 To explore how AI agents are categorised based on behaviour and autonomy, read our guide on the Types of AI Agents.

 Sundar Pichai, CEO of Google, says that soon, AI agents will be able to do complex tasks for us while still letting us stay in charge.
 “These AI helpers will change how we make things and do work in many areas,” he said.
-(Source: Business Insider)

 Demis Hassabis, CEO of DeepMind, says that AI could become as smart as humans in ten years.
 He warns that this will reshape jobs but also create new opportunities.
 He tells us to get ready for how AI will change the world.